anandu06dev/ng4StarterKit/README.md

 -	Every component, directive and pipe must belong to **one** and **only one** module.
 -	**Never** re-declare these elements in another module.
 -	Except services, module contents are private by default.
-Use `exports` to manage visibility for private elements.
+Use `exports` to manage visibility of private elements.
 -   **Do not** share contents of a feature module, instead add reusable elements to a shared module.
 -   **Do not** import shared modules into the root module or core module.
 -   **Do not** import the core module more than once.
 Apply service hooks in the constructor `constructor(@Optional() @SkipSelf() ...)` to prevent multiple instances.